TheCountOfPeru/bingo/README.md

 # Bingo calling and bingo card generation website built in React.

+Play it at https://thecountofperu.github.io/bingo/.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Play it at https://thecountofperu.github.io/bingo/
+TailwindCSS was used for the CSS.

 # Development Instructions
  To run this website on your computer: